dash137/Gut1/README.rst

 ======
-Django, modified for testing, again
+Django, modified for testing, again, this time by GUI
 ======

 Django is a high-level Python web framework that encourages rapid development